maystey/uct_nassp_cm2020/_site/CHAPTERS.md

 - Operators
     - Make url to sections (is it possible for this to be relative?)

 ## Data Structures

 Removed this from Basics.
 Should I put this after if?

 ### Complete

 - Intro
 - Tuples
 - Lists
 - Dictionaries

+### Incomplete

+- Lists
+    - Operations (concatenation, duplication)

 ### Enhancements

 - Lists
   - Should I make a forwards reference to list comprehension?
 - Dictionaries
   - Make forwards reference to looping
 - Include sets?
 I've never used them...
 - Make embedded structures section with some examples.

 ## If Statements

 ### Complete

 - Intro
 - Booleans
 - Comparison Operators